SuperOfficeDocs/superoffice-docs/user-guide/en/diary/screen/dialog-for-followups.md

 ### Contact

 Click the arrow next to this field and a list of known contacts in the company is displayed.
-If no company has been selected, you will see a list of contacts that are not associated with a company.
+If no company is selected, you will see a list of contacts that are not associated with a company.
 You can search directly from this field.

 ### Project